matty99/matty99.github.io/_posts/2015-09-12-website-optimization.markdown

 ### Bad square code

 I was generating lots of responsive squares using javascript.
+This isn't necessarily bad, since you don't want to write out that much html.
+The problem was I was also setting their width and height in javascript.
 This was simply a case of inexperience and lack of research at the time.
 I didn't think about how much I was going to be impacting browser performance with this kind of code, but now I know.

 {% highlight javascript %}
 function create_square_background () {